 - What will uninsured motorist coverage cover?

-- Will other people be covered if they drive my car?
+- Will my insurance policy cover other people if they drive my car?

-- Why do I have to list all household members, even if they don’t ever drive my car?
+- Why do I have to list all household members, even if they do not ever drive my car?

 - Which individuals are considered family members?

-- Which household members don’t need to be included on my policy?
+- Which household members do not need to be included on my policy?

-- Will I be covered by my auto policy if I rent a car?
+- Will my auto policy cover me if I rent a car?

 - Will my spouse’s or children’s accident records affect my ability to purchase car insurance?

 - Can my company refuse to renew my policy if I have too many claims?

 - What happens if I forget to include some information on my driving record?